 Music is the foundation of communication.
 From birth, singing nursery rhymes naturally support early language and social development, as there is a lot of repetition and imitation encouragement.
 Music utilises elements of tempo, rhythm, melody, harmony, and texture to promote effective expressive and receptive communication skills.
 Conversely, speech consists of rhythm in the form of syllables and melody in the through intonation.

 Play is children’s work; a critical element in this notion is having children participate in fun and meaningful activities.
 Music is hugely motivating and contributes to emotional well-being, physical health, social functioning, communication abilities, and cognitive skills.
 Music therapy itself is an evidence-based, allied health profession that uses music interventions to accomplish communication goals.
-Major hospitals throughout Melbourne now include music therapists as part of their team to support patients in their rehabilitation in recent years.
+Major hospitals throughout Melbourne now include music therapists as part of their team to support patients in their rehabilitation.
 For example, playing an instrument, singing, and movement to music can address goals such as, breath control, social-communication skills in groups, language concepts, oral motor skills, language acquisition, and using targeted phonemes/blends.
 The increasing number of children with language disorders is a public health crisis that is widespread.

 From personal experience, families are excited to discover a clinician with specialist experience in both speech pathology and music and welcome a different lateral approach to speech and language intervention.
 Emotions play a significant role in learning.
 As music stimulates the limbic system, the emotional centre in our brain, it has a better chance of having them connect meaningfully to activities.
 When used in a group setting it allows children and adults to engage and connect with others in a no-confrontational space and work on social and pragmatic components to communication, such as turn-taking and cooperation.

 As mentioned, there is a robust neurological rationale for incorporating music into therapy.
 In sessions with my adult clients with acquired brain injury, I have engaged in the songwriting process.
 This has been an innovative way to connect memories and language development through sequencing past life events.
 The stories are then put to familiar chord progressions or melodies from childhood songs and evoke strong memories and lead to better retention of vocabulary.
-With younger populations with cognitive impairments, I will use gesture and actions to stimulate motor procedural memory process.
+With younger populations with cognitive impairments, I will use gesture and actions to stimulate motor procedural memory.